VegaDeftwing/OpGuidesHugoSrc/content/Music/midi.md

 ### Channels

-While not a message in itself, it's necessary to note that MIDI connections provide 16 channels of communication, usually each device only uses one channel at a time, and you can use this for multiple things.
-If your keyboard makes channing the active channel easy, you may want to setup a different instrument on each channel, so you could switch between playing a piano or synth sound on channels 1 and 2 easily.
-The other big use is if you have multiple hardware devices that recieve MIDI messages and make sound, like synthesizers and drum machines.
+While not a message in itself, it's necessary to note that MIDI connections provide 16 channels of communication.
+Usually each device only uses one channel at a time.
+You can use this for multiple things: If your keyboard makes changing the active channel easy, you may want to setup a different instrument on each channel.
+With this you could switch between playing a piano or synth sound on channels 1 and 2 easily.
+The other primary use is if you have multiple hardware devices that receive MIDI messages and make sound, like synthesizers and drum machines.
 You can chain them together with MIDI Through (more on this later) and have each one listen for notes on it's own channel while using less cables.

 ### Notes

 MIDI notes range from 0 to 127, with the highest note, 127, being a G9 @ 12543.9hz and the lowest, note 0, being a C-1 at 8.176hz.
 Obviously this is more than the standard full 88-key piano.

 Given human hearing starts at about 20hz, the lowest notes are inaudible except for harmonics assuming no octave shifting or other quirks.
-As such, these lowest notes are often repurposed for control messages.
+As such, these lowest notes are often re-purposed for control messages.
 Even if they're not, a lot of sound sources will only respond to a limited range of these notes anyway.

 While MIDI does have an [extension](https://en.wikipedia.org/wiki/MIDI_tuning_standard) for supporting alternate tunings, it's rarely directly supported.
-As microtonal and other non-12TET (12 True Equal Temperament) scales have become common, various tools exist to use MIDI pitch to force notes to a chose scale anyway.
+As microtonal and other non-12TET (12 True Equal Temperament) scales have become common, various tools exist to use MIDI pitch messages, which we'll look at in a bit, to force notes to a chosen scale anyway.

 General MIDI, one of various MIDI extensions (that often get ignored anyway) also defines a few specific instruments to belong to specific midi channels and program change messages (rarely used unless listening to midi files directly with soundfonts) one of these is a drum setting, which is really the only one that is still commonly used, and is generally close to the normal mapping you'll see in tools like Ableton's Drum Rack.
-If you buy an electronic drum kit or use a drum machine, it's likely to at least try to respect this mapping.
+If you buy an electronic drum kit or use a drum machine, it's likely to at least try to respect this mapping from notes to drum sounds.
+Of course, you can still make any note map to any sound you like and ignore this altogether if you want.

 {{< details "General MIDI Drum Map" >}}